kostanzhoglo/recipe-search-dropdown/README.md

+# Recipe Search DropDown

+A simple web app to type in some ingredients and get back a list of recipes to try out!

+## Installation

+1) Clone this repo to your local computer.
+Press GREEN button on GitHub page, and copy the repo. (git@github.com:kostanzhoglo/recipe-search-dropdown.git)
+2) In Terminal:
+   git clone git@github.com:kostanzhoglo/recipe-search-dropdown.git
+   cd recipe-search-dropdown
+   npm install
+   npm start
+3) The web page should load automatically in your browser.

+## React-App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>